jsime/robobot/README.md

 All of the functions in the example above are provided by plugins loaded by the bot upon startup, and are called via the standard S-Expression syntax.

+## Installing Development Versions

+RoboBot has not yet been officially released to CPAN.
+A formal, public release is forthcoming, but there's still cleanup to be done.
+In the meantime, if you just can't wait, here's how to get up and running.

+You need a modern Perl (5.20+) and CPAN-Minus (`cpanm`).
+You'll also need a GCC toolchain and a handful of libraries (libaspell, libssl, libxml2, libcurl, and libev).
+Lastly (as if! there's always more!) you will need a PostgreSQL server up and running (9.4+ recommended), with a blank database created and configured to allow access from wherever you will be running RoboBot.

+Once those basic requirements are out of the way, follow these basic steps:

+- Install Dist::Zilla via CPAN: `cpanm Dist::Zilla`.

+- Clone this repository and cd to its base directory (where the dist.ini file is located): `git clone https://github.com/jsime/robobot.git && cd robobot`.

+- Use Dist::Zilla to install a few of its plugins: `dzil authordeps | cpanm`.

+- Install all of RoboBot's CPAN dependencies: `dzil listdeps | cpanm`.
+This will take a long time on a fresh system.

+- Create a RoboBot configuration file to define what networks you wish it to connect to, how to access its database, etc. This distribution ships with a sample configuration, `robobot.conf.sample`, which you will find installed on your system as well as in the share/ directory of this repository.

+- At this point, you can run RoboBot in-place from your Git clone  without having to fully install it: `dzil run bin/robobot -c <config file path> -m`.
+  This is currently recommended, just in case there are any further significant changes to the distribution before its formal release, just so you don't have an outdated, pre-release version cluttering up your system.

 ## Main Features

 ### S-Expression Syntax